Getting started with your life sciences marketing plan…

 Stage 1: Fundamentals and Foundation work

 If you’re in the early stages of formulating your B2B biotech, or life sciences marketing plan, or alternatively need some pointers to get started, you’ve come to the right place.
-Over the next few weeks we’ll be publishing a series of short articles and infographics to help with key steps.
-They’ll be based on our direct and extensive experience of marketing in the life sciences and biotech industry.
+Over the next few weeks we’ll publish a series of short articles and infographics to help with key steps.
+We will base them on our direct and extensive experience of marketing in the life sciences and biotech industry.
 Additionally, we plan to cover key marketing channels, goals and how to measure success.

-Our first article covers key background work that is needed in advance, before you formulate any effective life sciences marketing strategy.
-It’s important that you take time to ensure you have these fundamentals as a solid foundation to direct you — on both inbound and outbound aspects of your marketing.
-Dedicate some time in advance before outlining all the specifics plan details, including marketing channels and scheduling.
+Our first article covers key background work that you need to do, before you formulate any effective life sciences marketing strategy.
+It’s important that you take time to ensure you have these fundamentals in place as a solid foundation to direct you.
+You will need them on both inbound and outbound aspects of your marketing.
+Dedicate this time in advance before outlining all the specific plan details, including marketing channels and scheduling.

 1. Customers and Personas

 You need to have a clear insight into your current customer base, and specifically what qualifies them as leads for your products.
 Ensure you know what lead qualification data you hold and where the gaps are — e.g email, job titles, location, life science research or technology areas of interest, sector (academia, Pharma etc.,), purchasing history, to name a few.
 Note that the latter should be captured through active opt-in from subscribers to comply with your country’s data laws.
 Ask yourself — can you split them into different personas, or demographic groups?
 Do they need a different marketing approach and campaign?
 Who makes the purchasing decision?
 How do you keep in touch with your customer base and inform them about your products?
 What is the current approach used to retain customers and make them loyal to you?